BorisPerc/windowsblockit/README.md

 Wait until all bad IP addresses are entered in Windows Firewall - execution of this script can take quite some time depending on the speed of your processor usually a couple of hours or even up to 10 hours and more!

-You can use those badips to block in any Linux Server of Windows Server Import iplist.txt to your Linux Firewall
+You can use those badips to block in any Linux Server or Windows Server Import iplist.txt to your Linux Firewall

 There is even all proxy servers usualy used by hackers and mass scanners, file for those BadIPs blockit.zip:  iplistandproxyandipv6.txt